The best stock trading apps in Canada simplify the process of buying, selling, and holding individual stocks in your investment portfolio.

 As of this writing, it works with over 200 financial institutions, including RBC, Wealthsimple, Questrade, Tangerine, National Bank, Desjardins, and more.

-To get started, create a free account and link your accounts.
+To get started, create an account and link your accounts.

 Wealthica syncs your holdings daily and gives you a snapshot of your investments, fees, performance, and net worth in one place.
 You can also use it to track your expenses and create monthly budgets.